-Foreigners can hire local companies and foreign-invested companies for processing of goods of all kinds, except for goods on the lists of goods the import and export of which is prohibited or temporarily suspended.
-With respect to goods on the lists of goods the import and export of which is subject to issuance of a permit, business entities may only enter into processing contracts after they have been issued with a permit by the MMOIT.
-The processing contract must be in writing or in another form with equivalent legal validity in accordance with the Commercial Law, and and must minimally include certain prescribed terms.
+Local companies and foreign-invested companies may process lawful goods of all kinds for foreign business entities; and may not process goods on the lists of goods the export or import of which is prohibited or temporarily suspended, except for sales in foreign countries and with a permit from the PM.
+With respect to goods on the lists of goods the import and export of which is subject to issuance of a permit, business entities may only enter into processing contracts after they have been issued with a permit by the MOIT.
+The processing contract must be in writing or in another form with equivalent legal validity in accordance with the Commercial Law, and must minimally include certain prescribed terms.

 Contents of the Contract

 Having the similar contents of a formal economic contract, a processing contract must include: Names and addresses of contracting parties and of the party directly conducting the processing; name and quantity of processed products; price for processing; time-limit for and method of payment; list, quantity and value of imported raw materials, sub-materials and supplies and domestically produced raw materials, sub-materials and supplies (if any) for processing; levels of use of raw materials, sub-materials and supplies; level of consumption of supplies and wastage rate of raw materials in processing; list and value of machinery and equipment leased, lent or donated for the purpose of processing (if any); measures to treat scrap and discharged waste and principles for dealing with leased or borrowed machinery and equipment and with left-over raw materials, sub-materials and supplies upon termination of the processing contract; location and time of goods delivery; trade mark of goods and origin appellations of goods; and duration of validity of contract.
 Trademark and the origin of goods in relation to the processing activities are normally falling within the responsibilities of the foreign principals.